leggedrobotics/RaiSimUnity/README.md

 ## How to

 ### Using RaiSimUnity
-For beginners, we recommand downloading compiled app image from the [release tab](https://github.com/leggedrobotics/RaiSimUnity/releases).
+For beginners, we recommand downloading a compiled app image from the [release tab](https://github.com/leggedrobotics/RaiSimUnity/releases).
 Then you don't have to compile the app yourself.

 ### Dependencies